Deformation quantisation for unshifted symplectic structures on derived Artin stacks: Quantisations and de Rham power series

 As explained succinctly in \cite{petersenGTformality}, formality of the $\Q$-linear $E_2$ operad is a consequence of the observation that the Grothendieck--Teichm\"uller group is a pro-unipotent extension of $\bG_m$.
-Since $\GT$ acts on $E_2$, any Levi decomposition $w \co \bG_m \to \GT$ gives a weight decomposition (i.e. a $\bG_m$-action) of $E_2$ which splits the good truncation filtration, so gives an equivalence between $E_2$ and $P_2$ respecting the natural map from the Lie operad.
+Since $\GT$ acts on $E_2$, any Levi decomposition $w \co \bG_m \to \GT$ gives a weight decomposition (i.e. a $\bG_m$-action) of $E_2$ which splits the good truncation filtration, so gives an equivalence between $E_2$ and $P_2$.
+Since the natural morphism from the Lie operad to the $E_2$ operad is given in each arity by inclusion of the top weight term for the decreasing filtration, it follows that such an equivalence $E_2 \simeq P_2$ automatically respects the natural maps from the Lie operad on each side.

 \begin{definition} Given a Levi decomposition $w \in \Levi_{\GT}(\Q)$, we denote by $p_w$ the resulting $\infty$-functor from $E_2$-algebras to $P_2$-algebras over $\Q$, which respects the underlying $L_{\infty}$-algebras. \end{definition}